iozsaygi/unity-quadtree/README.md

 - `public void InsertPosition(Vector3 position);`
     - Adds the given position to the quadtree, considers the position capacity allowed for each quadrant, and subdivides the root quadrant if it is required.
+- `public IReadOnlyList<Vector3> GetPositionsNearby(Vector3 origin);`
+    - Returns a read-only list of Vector3's that are nearby the given origin position.

 ## License